Examining Jamaica's Homophobia

 TOMLINSON: No, no, no, absolutely not.
-It was, I mean, commercially that would have been professional suicide for me to be out.
-So once I started doing that, I started being confronted with these abuses, which I had no idea were happening, because I lived in a bubble.
+It was - I mean, commercially, that would have been professional suicide for me to be out.
+So once I started doing that, I started being confronted with these abuses, which I had no idea were happening because I lived in a bubble.
 I am from a privileged class and background.
-I am a lawyer, a university lecturer.
-I, you know, drive wherever I need to go.
-I live in a upscale community.
-So I wasn't really exposed to the virulent homophobia.
-I mean, as Micah said, you read reports, but it really didn't touch on, concern my life.
+As Micah said, you read reports, but it really didn't touch and concern my life.
 But once I started talking to people about their rights as LGBT, it started forcing me to confront some issues that I wasn't very willing to do before.

 And then I started, in response, writing to the newspapers, just interrogating, why are we so homophobic?
 Why are we doing these acts of violence to our LGBT brothers, sisters?
 And the backlash was, to me, astounding.
-I mean, people started calling for my death, saying that if we decriminalize private consensual acts of intimacy between men, it's going to lead to Sodom and Gomorrah or earthquakes on the magnitude of what happened in Haiti.
-What was most, I mean, unnerving for me, that these statements were coming from people who I thought were intelligent and educated and, you know, exposed.
+I mean, people started calling for my death, saying that if we decriminalized private consensual acts of intimacy between men, it's going to lead to Sodom and Gomorrah or earthquakes on the magnitude of what happened in Haiti.
+What was most - I mean - unnerving for me that these statements were coming from people who I thought were intelligent and educated and, you know, exposed.

 MARTIN: Micah, you interviewed Ernest Smith.
 He's a former Jamaican parliamentarian who you ask for perspective about the laws which remain on the book.
 I mean, homosexuality remains a criminal act.
 You ask him about his perspective on this.
-Let me just play a short clip from what he said to say.
-And he's talking about a group, Jamaica Forum for Lesbians, All-Sexuals and Gays, or J-FLAG.
+Let me just play a short clip from what he had say, and he's talking about a group Jamaica Forum for Lesbians, All-Sexuals and Gays, or J-FLAG.
 Here it is.

 MARTIN: Is that a common point of view?

-MARTIN: Simone made some really tough choices that you, in the course of the film - do you want to talk little bit about that?
+MARTIN: Simone made some really tough choices in the course of the film.
+Do you want to talk a little bit about that?

-MARTIN: If you're just joining us, we're talking about a new documentary that takes a look at homophobia and violence directed at the LGBT community in Jamaica.
-We're talking about this with filmmaker Micah Fink and gay rights activist Maurice Tomlinson, who's also featured in the film.
-Micah, you have to assume that part of her concern was that her daughter could be harmed, as well.
+MARTIN: If you're just joining us, we are talking about "The Abominable Crime," that's a film that looks at homophobia and violence directed at LGBT people in Jamaica.
+We recently caught up with filmmaker Micah Fink and Maurice Tomlinson, who is a gay rights activist and lawyer who's featured in the documentary.
+Micah, you have to assume that part of her concern was that her daughter could be harmed as well.
 If somebody would shoot her in the street that way, that maybe the concern for her daughter's safety wouldn't be paramount.

 MARTIN: Well, why is it worth it to you?

-MARTIN: Can I just ask you, Maurice, how do you feel the media, the local media, covers these issues?
-'Cause clearly people know about these things, because the stories are covered.
-But how is it covered?
+MARTIN: Can I just ask you, Maurice, how do you feel the media - the local media - covers these issues?

-FINK: Michel, it may help you, just to set your barometer here, when I first went to Jamaica, I interviewed the Reverend Harold Blair.
-And Harold Blair is the ombudsman for Jamaica.
-He's the peacemaker.
-He's the one who brings together fighting political parties.
-And, you know, this is the most liberal voice.
+FINK: Michel, it may help you just to set your barometer here.
+When I first went to Jamaica, I interviewed the Reverend Harold Blair.
+And you know, this is the most liberal voice.
 And what he said is he had recently taken a courageous stand and came out and said that gay people should not be killed by violent mobs.
 That was the radical progressive voice in Jamaica.

-TOMLINSON: But he then also said that he dislikes homosexuality and, you know, he would prefer his son to be a thief rather than be a homosexual...
+TOMLINSON: But he then also said he dislikes homosexuality and, you know, he would prefer his son to be a thief rather than be...